nfaralli/BPV/README.md

 ### Data files (*.par)

 Data files can be split in several sections: The first ones describe the particles (e.g. particle type, variables, bonds between particles, etc.) while the last one contains the simulation data itself (i.e. particle position and variables value at a given time).
-Here is the detailed structure of a data file:
+Here is the detailed structure of a data file.
+Sections are given in order, and sizes are in bytes.

 + **PAR**.
+Size = 3.
 Every data file must starts with the 3 bytes 'PAR' (i.e. 0x50 0x41 0x52).
 ```
   PAR (3 bytes)
 ```
 + **Types**.
+Size = 1 + nbTypes * 39.
 Particles can be grouped in different types.
 Each type has its own name, default radius, and default color which are used to display the particles (e.g. you can have one type to represent Hydrogen atoms in white, another one for Oxygen atoms in red, etc.)
 ```
-  nbTypes (1 byte)
+  nbTypes (1 byte. >= 1)
   name    type 1  (32 bytes)
   radius  type 1  (1 float)
   red     type 1  (1 byte)